 I wrote this post a while ago but it never seemed like the right time to post it.
 I suppose no time is better than Valentine’s day.

-What could your mind accomplish if you didn’t think about BOYS most of the time?
-Maybe you think you don’t think about boys that often… but you probably do.
-I swore them off entirely three and a half years ago.
+Single people: what could your mind accomplish if you didn’t think about boys (or girls) most of the time?
+Maybe you think you don’t think about them that often… but you probably do.
+When I first came to India, now 6 years ago, and single, I swore them off entirely.
 I decided that the trip I was about to take to India was going to be about me.
 I wanted my journal entries to be about the sunsets, the new friends, and the food… not who I made out with and how his best friend was hotter and OMG, I don’t know which one to pick.

 So what happens when you swear them off and really, really mean it?

 I had a seriously boring (like, I can’t even go back and read it) travel journal no one would want to snoop through…

 And I ended up with a boyfriend.